damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 - the job should be named “pages”
 - there should be an `artifacts` section with folder “public” in it
 - everything you want to host should be in this “public” folder

+The contents of public folder will be hosted at http://<username>.gitlab.io/<projectname>/ {: .alert .alert-info}

 After applying the [example config for plain-html websites](https://gitlab.com/pages/plain-html/blob/master/.gitlab-ci.yml), full CI configuration looks like this: